jhxie/skaff/README.md

 ```

 To uninstall the *skaff* program along with its data and manual pages (before
-doing so, make ensure there is **no whitespace characters** in all the paths
+doing so, make sure there is **no whitespace characters** in all the paths
 recorded in the *install_log.txt* file; you have been **warned**):
 ```bash
 cat install_log.txt | sudo xargs rm -rf